invae/oscp_field_manual/docs/freedom_of_movement/software/web-browser.md

 ctrl+t
 ```

-> do a search with default search engine, usually google
+> do a search with default search engine, usually google, `ctrl+k` is more reliable
 ```
+ctrl+k
 ctrl+e
 ```